How chargeback can protect you

 Chargeback happens when the bank removes the funds from the retailer’s bank account and returns them to you – although this can be challenged by the retailer if they feel the claim is unjustified.

 Chargeback is a voluntary scheme.
 It is not the same as claiming money back under Section 75 of the Consumer Credit Act.
-Section 75 is a legal requirement on credit card providers (but not debit cards) - for purchases over £100 - and means they have equal liability with the retailer to make sure you are treated fairly.
+Section 75 is a legal requirement on credit card providers (but not debit cards) - for purchases over £100 and under £30,000 - and means they have equal liability with the retailer to make sure you are treated fairly.

 Am I eligible to make a chargeback claim?